Syria rebels capture army base in eastern oil region

 Recent rebel momentum shows the increasing potency of the mainly Sunni Muslim fighters trying to topple Assad, who belongs to the Alawite minority linked to Shi'ite Islam.
 But insurgents have often had to retreat quickly after making advances to avoid strikes by the president's air force.

 "The Mayadeen military base fell at 8.30 a.m.
-(0630 GMT)," Abu Laila, an official in the Military Revolutionary Council in the province, told Reuters.
+(6.30 a.m.
+British time)," Abu Laila, an official in the Military Revolutionary Council in the province, told Reuters.
 He said 44 rebel fighters had been killed in the operation to capture the base.

 "The whole countryside, from the Iraqi border and along the Euphrates to the city of Deir al-Zor, is now under rebel control," he said.